speedrun-program/amnesia_flashback_line_canceller/readme.md

 https://github.com/speedrun-program/amnesia_load_screen_tool

 # INSTRUCTIONS

-SETUP:
-- copy files_and_delays.txt to the Amnesia executable's folder. it should be encoded as UTF-16 LE (check in the lower right corner in notepad).

 how to make the game skip flashbacks in load screens:
 - **CHECK IF THE MODERATORS ALLOW THIS.**